abap2UI5/docs/docs/development/translation.md

 ```

 ### Messages
-Messages are translated using message classes, which ensures that translations are managed centrally and can be maintained easily in different languages:
+Messages are translated using message classes, ensuring that translations are managed centrally and can be maintained easily in different languages:
 ```abap
 METHOD z2ui5_if_app~main.